 Believe it or not, many people have mistaken hair myths as hair growth hacks.
 This misbelief can be rooted in having minimal scientific knowledge about hair growth.
-Let’s expose some of the strangest hair myths ever.
+Here are some of the strangest hair myths ever you need to debunk.

 Washing the conditioner away with cold water keeps your mane moisturized.